ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 In C#, a string is a sequence of characters delimited by quotes (`"`).
 We used strings in previous articles to write text to the console.

-Here is an example of a string:
+As a reminder, here is how to create a string variable:

 ```csharp
 var name = "Superman";
 ```

+We already used strings, so no need to linger too long here.
-Next, we explore multiline strings.
+Next, we explore some new content: multiline strings.

 ### Multiline strings

-We can also create multiline strings by prefixing the string with the `@` character.
+In C#, we can create multiline strings by prefixing the string with the `@` character.
+As the name implies, the only difference is the possibility to set the content of the string over multiple lines.

 Here is an example of a multiline string: